-Your doctor may recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.
+Your doctor may also recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.

 To avoid passing a bacterial infection along to your partner, wait to have sexual intercourse until you're finished with the treatment recommended by your doctor.

 Preparing for your appointment

-Cervicitis may be discovered incidentally during a routine pelvic exam and Pap test and may not require treatment if it's not due to an infection.
-If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist, family doctor or other health care provider.
+Cervicitis may be discovered incidentally during a routine pelvic exam and may not require treatment if it's not due to an infection.
+If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist or primary care doctor.

 What you can do